 Varying Saw

-Intensity controls the strength of fish eye, black hole and swirl effects.
+Intensity controls the strength of the fish eye, black hole, and swirl effects.

-Distance , Count and Angle control ripple and saw effects
+Distance, Count, and Angle control the ripple and saw effects.

-Even simple mesh fills like straight lines (blackwork sample #47) may create interesting textures when effect is applied to them.
+Even simple mesh fills like straight lines (blackwork sample #47) can create interesting textures when an effect is applied to them.

-Ripple applied to simple blackwork sample (horizontal lines)
+Ripple applied to a simple blackwork sample (horizontal lines)

-Controls in this tab allow to move, skew, rotate and project the mesh fill within the object.
-These operations can be used in combination with Effect .
-The difference between the transformations and effect is that effect warps the fill look while transformations preserve it.
+Controls in this tab allow you to move, skew, rotate, and apply perspective projection to the mesh fill.
+These operations can be used in combination with Effect.
+The difference between transformations and effects is that an effect warps the fill's appearance, while transformations preserve it.

-Perspective allows to add a 3D look to the fill.
+Perspective allows you to add a 3D look to the fill.

 Mesh fill